On multifold packings of radius-1 balls in Hamming graphs: Two-fold -packings in -ary Hamming graph

 (*) We claim that \emph{the union of every three {}edges, corresponding to some codewords $x$, $y$, $z$ of $C'$, has at least $n+4$ vertices.} The proof of the claim is divided into three cases.

 \begin{itemize} \item If the distance between some two of $x$, $y$, $z$ is larger than $3$, then (*) is trivial. \item If the distance between two of them, say $x$ and $y$, is $3$, then the union of the corresponding two {}edges has $n+3$ vertices.
 If the {}edge corresponding to $z$ contains another vertex, then the union has $n+4$ vertices and (*) holds.
 Otherwise, in each position $z$ coincides with $x$ or $y$.
 Since $x$ and $y$ differ in only three positions, we see that $z$ is at distance $2$ from one of them and at distance $1$ from the other, which contradicts to the definition of $C'$. \item There are two possibilities for three words to be at distance $2$ from each other, without loss of generality.
 One is $000...0$, $110...0$, $220...0$, and (*) holds in this case.
-The other is $1000...0$, $0100...0$, $0010...0$; such three words cannot lie in $C'$ by the definition of a $2$-fold $1$-packing. \end{itemize}
+The other is $1000...0$, $0100...0$, $0010...0$; such three words belong to the same radius-$1$ ball (centered in $0...0$), and hence cannot lie in $C'$ by the definition of a $2$-fold $1$-packing. \end{itemize}

 Finally, we see that the constructed hypergraph cannot have more than $f_n(nq,n+3,3)$ {}edges, by the definition of $f_n$.
 Since it has $|C'|$ {}edges and $|C'| \ge |C|/2$, from \eqref{eq:Alon} we derive $|C|\le 2 f_n(nq,n+3,3) = o((nq)^{n-1}) = o(q^{n-1})$ as $q\to \infty$ and $n=\mathrm{const}$. \end{IEEEproof}